OpenCoreData/ocdDocumentation/README.md

 ### Object Storage Implementation

 The basis of the object storage is around Minio [@Minio] which is an open source S3 API implementation.
 Minio is a high performance and scalable object storage system.
-It also support S3 Select API [@S3Select] for query across tabular data objects.
+It also support S3 Select API [@S3Select] for query across tabular data objects if that functionality is needed.

 ![](./Images/doaoverview.png)